When to visit

-You can take the Trans-Canada East towards Kamloops, passing through Cache Creek on the way in order to skirt Kamloops Lake and see the ginseng fields.
+Aboard your Canada RV hire, you can take the Trans-Canada East towards Kamloops, passing through Cache Creek on the way in order to skirt Kamloops Lake and see the ginseng fields.

 Ashcroft enjoys a warm dry climate, with one of the hottest summers in Canada and very little precipitation throughout the year.
 The entire area is classified as semi-arid.

 Ashcroft's economy is primarily based on mining, agriculture, ranching, transportation services and tourism.

 Where to eat